Lighting the Way: Strategic Plan

 These include changing demographics, noted by a sharp decline in 18-year-olds in the U.S. beginning in 2026; increased price sensitivity among prospective students and their families; heightened competition among colleges and universities for a declining number of high school graduates; deferred maintenance on campus buildings; and student-loan debt.
 All of these factors present financial uncertainties, challenges, and potential opportunities.
 The COVID-19 global pandemic has brought additional stress to the situation, affecting student enrollments, and other institutional priorities, nationally and at Creighton.

 As we continue to recognize serious disruptions in our lives related to the pandemic, as well as maintain our ongoing study of significant demographic, economic, and political shifts occurring in U.S. higher education, I am eager to assess campus-wide strategic opportunities and challenges.
 In so many ways, we are moving purposefully forward, with the Phoenix campus, lifelong-learning initiatives, unique and innovative programming, faculty scholarship and research, and myriad other areas.
-Our assessment will be collaborative, thoughtful, and inclusive, and the President’s Strategic Assessment Group will assist Provost Mardell Wilson, EdD, RDN, and me in this work (view the list of members).
+Our assessment will be collaborative, thoughtful, and inclusive, and the President’s Strategic Assessment Group will assist Provost Mardell Wilson, EdD, RDN, and me in this work.
 This website is meant to serve as a resource for information and a hub for sharing and collecting your questions and suggestions, and will eventually include a dashboard for tracking benchmarks related to this ongoing assessment.

 Addressing this current climate in higher education will require creativity, collaboration, and even greater focus on tying our budget to our core mission.
 I am confident that the Creighton community is up to the task at hand, and I look forward to conversations and critical dialogue around how we can step boldly into these new realities.